Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 ![](https://i.imgur.com/fO4lh7x.jpg)

 AC physical knobs are the best.
+I would have struggled with touch controls while driving.
 Cooling is very sufficient.
 You have options to turn on/off/circulate air/max cool and defogger (front and back) options.

 ![](https://i.imgur.com/RN5CBaF.jpg)